kbsali/php-redmine-api/README.markdown

 }
 ```

-...and install our dependencies using:
+... and install your dependencies using:
 ```bash
 $ php composer.phar install
 ```